Dell-Networking/ansible-dellos-docs/source/examples.rst

 ###########################################
-Dell EMC Networking Ansible module examples
+Dell EMC Ansible module examples
 ###########################################

-These module examples explain how to create a simple Ansible playbook, run the Dell EMC Networking Ansible modules, then configure a switch using Ansible roles.
+These module examples explain how to create a simple Ansible playbook, run the Dell EMC Ansible modules, then configure a switch using Ansible roles.

 Create simple Ansible playbook
 ******************************

+**Step 1**

-1. Create an inventory file called *inventory.yaml* and specify the IP address.
+Create an inventory file called ``inventory.yaml``, then specify the IP address.

 ::

     spine1 ansible_host=10.11.182.16

+**Step 2**

-2. Create a host variable file called *host_vars/spine1.yaml* then define the host, credentials, and transport.
+Create a host variable file called ``host_vars/spine1.yaml``, then define the host, credentials, and transport.

 ::